 In this article, we will introduce one of the most famous witches, but first, let’s see how they got their popularity in the first place.

 Who is not aware of witches?
-They have captivated people’s wild thoughts and imagination throughout history.
+They have captivated people’s wild thoughts and imaginations throughout history.
 People of all genders, ages, and nationalities have been fascinated by witches.
 They come in all races, sizes, looks, and nationalities.
 You do not have to be under a spell to be able to know about them.
-They have always been part of secret conversations and popular rumors.
+They have always been part of secret conversations and popular rumours.
 So much so that they have also found wide mention in history books across all ages.

 Who are Witches?

-Witches practiced witchcraft which was essentially an alternate form of worship.
+Witches practised witchcraft which was essentially an alternate form of worship.
 They had a reputation for being evil, dangerous, bad superpowers that could do a lot of harm, and much more.
 Because of this, witches were never really accepted in mainstream society and always had a reputation for something bad.
 Even bad happenings, occurrences were forcibly connected to them in some manner.

 Nevertheless, witches faced a lot of criticism and also sometimes punishment for things not entirely related to them.
-Superstition and religious belief were popular in the old ages, and anyone like a witch who fell outside its domain of control or acceptable behavior stood a chance to get persecuted.
+Superstition and religious belief were popular in the old ages, and anyone like a witch who fell outside its domain of control or acceptable behaviour stood a chance to get persecuted.

 The concept of witches and witchcraft continues to this day, with it being a part of Halloween when people display pointy hats and broomsticks everywhere.
 Audiences are even more captivated today as the concept has been glamorized in media, mostly movies, thus getting a mass appeal and following, if not acceptance.
-Let’s get to famous witches part!
+Let’s get to the famous witches part!

 Famous Witches Through History